 Does Chase Offer Crypto?

-If you thought you couldn’t trade Bitcoin or other cryptocurrencies through your J.P.
+If you thought you couldn’t get exposure to Bitcoin or other cryptocurrencies inside your J.P.
 Morgan Chase account, think again.
-It’s possible, and we’ll show you how.
+You can, and we’re going to show you how.

 What J.P.
 Morgan Chase Offers...And What It Doesn't